netlify/remix-compute/packages/vite-plugin-react-router/README.md

 > [!IMPORTANT]
 >
-> Note that in local development, `getNetlifyRouterContext` requires Netlify platform emulation, which is provided
+> Note that in local development, `netlifyRouterContext` requires Netlify platform emulation, which is provided
 > seamlessly by [`@netlify/vite-plugin`](https://www.npmjs.com/package/@netlify/vite-plugin) (or Netlify CLI - up to
 > you).